How to Integrate Jira and Salesforce in 6 Steps

 You can choose to send or receive additional information by adding scripts.

-Or choose to stop sending or receiving current information by deleting or commenting the sync rules.
+You can stop sending or receiving current information by deleting or commenting the sync rules.

 Step 5: Create automated synchronization triggers